-Start IP Type in the base address for the IP pool of unassigned IP addresses.
-End IP Type in the last address of the contiguous IP address range to be used by the Modem for DHCP function.
+DHCP Parameter Description Start IP Type in the base address for the IP pool of unassigned IP addresses.
+This IP address must be consistent with the Management IP address of the Router.
+Normally the Start IP address is one greater than the Management IP address.
+End IP Type in the last address of the contiguous IP address range to be used by the Router for DHCP function.
+Up to 253 consecutive IP addresses may be used for the pool.
 Lease Time This specifies the amount of time (in seconds) a client can lease an IP address, from the dynamically allocated IP pool.